-You can can control which currencies are available to your customers at the Store level.
-This should include currencies that will be accepted only by certain storefronts, because these settings control which currencies are available for product pricing as well.
+However, you can can control which currencies are available to your customers at the Store level.
+This should include currencies that will be accepted only by certain Storefronts, because these settings control which currencies are available for product pricing as well.
 The currencies you select may also impact the payment methods available to customers; for example, GiroPay is only available when a purchaser is paying in Euros.

 To control which currencies are available for all products and Storefronts in the Store

 - From the Settings menu, select the Store Settings tab (selected by default), and then click Localization on the left-hand side of the page.

 In the Available Currencies field, clear the check box next to each currency that you do not want the Store to support.
 Select the check box next to each currency that you do want the Store to support.Click here for an alphabetical list of currency codes and their corresponding currencies

 Code Currency AUD Australian Dollars BRL Brazilian Reais CAD Canadian Dollars CHF Swiss Francs CLP Chilean Pesos CNY Chinese Yuan COP Colombian Pesos CZK Czech Korun DKK Danish Kroner EUR Euros GBP British Pounds HKD Hong Kong Dollars INR Indian Rupees JPY Japanese Yen MXN Mexican Pesos NZD New Zealand Dollars PLN Polish Zlotys RUB Russian Rubles SEK Swedish Kronor SGD Singapore Dollars USD United States Dollars ZAR South African Rand

 - Click at the top right-hand side of the page.
 Please allow up to ten minutes for Live Storefronts to be updated.